-Fevers can spread like wildfire through a home and you don’t need to be rummaging around for multiple thermometers when everyone is sick.
-With this one, you can take everyone’s temperature quickly and safely.
-It offers both forehead and ear functions.
+Fevers can spread like wildfire throughout a home, and you don’t need to be rummaging around for multiple thermometers when everyone is sick.
+With this forehead and ear thermometer, you can take everyone’s temperature quickly and safely.

 We love that you can use the forehead reader on your littlest baby and then the ear reader on your older children.
 If you’re a mom with lots of littles running about, this thermometer makes life a lot easier.

-Other features include Celcius to Farenheit conversions and a storage capacity of 20 readings.
+Other features include Celsius to Fahrenheit conversions and a storage capacity of 35 readings.
 You’ll be able to use it for years to come.

-- Dual mode allows for safe and accurate readings on anyone of any age.
+- Multiple modes allow for safe and accurate readings on anyone of any age.

 - Fever alarm lets you know when baby’s temperature is too high.